 Put this content directly into your D2C eCommerce storefront/product pages to increase customers’ trust and sales.

-YouTubers have earned a reputation of being more relatable and understanding as they share their opinions and experiences with the brand and their product.
+YouTubers have earned a reputation of being more relatable and understanding platform, as they share their opinions and experiences with the brand and their product on this platform.

 7 out of 10 people consider YouTube before purchasing a high-value product.

-These YouTube creators are users themselves, or even if they are marketers, there exists an authentic feel in their content.
+The YouTube creators are users themselves, or even if they are marketers, there exists an authentic feel in their content, creating consumer generating content.

-Seeing the popularity and power of Youtube UGC, you can also get a vlog done on your product by a well-viewed user.
+Seeing the popularity and power of YouTube’s user generated content, you can also get a vlog done on your product by a well-viewed user.
 It can give your brand a huge hit.

-Vlogs like unboxing experience, how to use the product, how well does it work, etc. have more influence on customers as they give them a chance to see how and what exactly they’ll be delivered with.
+Vlogs like unboxing experience, how to use the product, how well does it work, etc. have more influence on customers as they give them a chance to see how and what exactly they’ll be delivered with, alongside the social proof.

-Real-life examples of D2C brands flourishing with UGC
+Real-life examples of D2C brands flourishing with User Generated Content

 Beardo created their Instagram page by posting a picture of an onion for the launch of their new product named “Onion Oil Concentrate” and #wahkanda campaigns started.